 We addressed the question regarding the use of Krebs buffer by pointing out that the rationale for using high glucose concentrations is because it is important for ex vivo tissue metabolism.
 Hence, this buffer is widely used in physiology experiments, as described in pertinent literature, and for that reason, we did not explain these points in the manuscript.
 Additionally, we note that we treated vessels from all genotypes in the same conditions.
 Nevertheless, we would be willing to amend the text as follows (new text in italics): "UAs were dissected as described above and cannulated onto glass cannulas filled with Krebs, a common buffer used in electrophysiological studies (Ketsawatsomkron et al. (2012); Cheranov and Jaggar (2004); Knot and Nelson (1998); Gutkowska et al. (1997)).”

 Regarding the question about adding KCl from a stock solution, we specifically performed an additional experiment to evaluate whether the contractile effect of this solution differs from that of an isosmotic high-K+ Krebs solution.
 In our previous response letter, we presented data showing that there was no difference between these two conditions.
 However, we did not include these control experiments in the manuscript because we felt it would deviate readers from the scope of our study.
-Nonetheless, we would be willing to mention this experiments in our manuscript.
+Nonetheless, we would be willing to mention this experiments in our manuscript since supplemental material is not permitted.

 2) The reviewer commented: "The genotype of the fetuses is unclear.
 In the M&M section it is stated: BKCa-/- females and their WT littermates were mated to WT males, resulting in BKCa+/- and WT offspring, respectively.
 While in the discussion it is stated: In our study, all pups were BKCa+/- heterozygous, which may explain why fetal size did not differ from WT"